padiketeku/EarthObservation101-Practicals/Activity-10-Classification of Surface Types.md

 ### Task

-You are required to classify a
+You are required to classify cleared-land, burnt-land, forest, farm-land, water, mines, and urban areas.

 |:--:|
 | *Fig. 2.
 A histogram for an NDVI layer.*|